-Häußler, S, Benedikter, J, Bray, K, Regan, B, Dietrich, A, Twamley, J, Aharonovich, I, Hunger, D & Kubanek, A 2019, 'Diamond photonics platform based on silicon vacancy centers in a single-crystal diamond membrane and a fiber cavity', Physical Review B, vol. 99, no. 16.View/Download from: UTS OPUS or Publisher's site
+Häußler, S, Benedikter, J, Bray, K, Regan, B, Dietrich, A, Twamley, J, Aharonovich, I, Hunger, D & Kubanek, A 2019, 'Diamond photonics platform based on silicon vacancy centers in a single-crystal diamond membrane and a fiber cavity', Physical Review B, vol. 99, no. 16.View/Download from: Publisher's site

 © 2019 American Physical Society.
 We realize a potential platform for an efficient spin-photon interface, namely negatively-charged silicon-vacancy centers in a diamond membrane coupled to the mode of a fully-tunable, fiber-based, optical resonator.
 We demonstrate that introducing the thin (∼200nm), single crystal diamond membrane into the mode of the resonator does not change the cavity properties, which is one of the crucial points for an efficient spin-photon interface.
 In particular, we observe constantly high Finesse values of up to 3000 and a linear dispersion in the presence of the membrane.
 We observe cavity-coupled fluorescence from an ensemble of SiV- centers with an enhancement factor of ∼1.9.
 Furthermore from our investigations we extract the ensemble absorption and extrapolate an absorption cross section of (2.9±2)×10-12cm2 for a single SiV- center, much higher than previously reported.